 Vaser Liposuction is the preferred method over traditional liposuction as it is much more efficient at breaking down the fat by separating the fat cells from the fibrous tissue.
 This essentially makes it easier to remove and results in less trauma.

-According to the American Society of Plastic Surgeons, a total of 6,694 gynecomastia procedures were performed in the U.S. last year for men aged between 13-19 years old.
+According to the ASPS, a total of 6,694 gynecomastia procedures were performed in the U.S. last year for men aged between 13-19 years old.
 This is expected to continue rising as more pressure is put on young boys to aim for sculpted pecs and a chiselled torso.

 Although there are rarely complications associated with gynaecomastia, for a young man suffering from the condition it can be embarrassing and can result in long-term self-esteem issues.
 At school, the humiliation of changing in front of others in the gym or swimming with their top off can be significant.